 To reheat the peach blueberry cobbler, you can use the microwave for a few minutes, or you can reheat it in the oven at 300 degrees F for about 20 minutes.

-Cobbler is good on its own, but let's be honest, there is nothing like having a warm cobbler topped with melted ice cream.
-I love to add slivered almonds for a bit of crunch, too.
+Cobbler is good on its own, but let's be honest, there is nothing like having a warm cobbler topped with a scoop of vanilla ice cream.
+I love to add slivered toasted almonds for a bit of crunch, too.
 Do it up and add any other topping your heart desires.
 I love how this recipe really lends itself to some creativity.

 Recipe Card